A lot of companies use Red Flag Alert when they’re looking to purchase another business.

 We covered the whole process in our guide on commercial due diligence, and this article goes into further detail on the financial due diligence process.

 Many entrepreneurs are deterred from acquiring businesses because of risk.
-They often don’t feel confident valuing a business accurately and believe they’ll miss key information.
+They often don’t feel confident valuing a business accurately and believe they’ll miss key issues.

 This is especially the case for small and mid-market acquisitions where financial information is less readily available, and company accounts are micro-entity or abridged versions.